 How do you test for Trich?

-Your doctor or health care provider will look at a small amount of discharge from the vagina or penis under a microscope to see if they see Trich.
+Your health care provider will examine you and test a small amount of urine or discharge from the vagina or penis for trich.

 What is the treatment for Trich?

 Your health care provider will treat you with medicine (pills) taken by mouth.
 Treatment of all sex partners is important to prevent the spread of infection and avoid reinfection.